-Circumstances surrounding Diana’s death are exhaustively investigated.
-Everyone knows basic facts that Diana and her new boyfriend, Dodi al-Fayed, were leaving a Paris hotel for a private apartment and trying to avoid the ever-present Paparazzi.
+Circumstances surrounding Diana’s death were exhaustively investigated.
+Everyone knows the basic facts that Diana and her new boyfriend, Dodi al-Fayed, were leaving a Paris hotel for a private apartment and trying to avoid the ever-present Paparazzi.
 They got in the back seat of a Mercedes sedan driven by Henri Paul—a hotel security agent.
 Diana’s bodyguard, Trevor Rees-Jones, rode shotgun in the passenger front.

 But exactly what happened next is still cloudy.
 To escape prying eyes and cameras out front of the Ritz Hotel, the four used a rear escape route—sneaking away to the apartment.
 Several Paparazzi members clued in.
 They raced to follow.
 As the Mercedes entered the Pont de l’Alma road tunnel along the Seine River in central Paris, Henri Paul somehow lost control and smashed head-on into a solid concrete column.